cybersoel/PfSenseFirewallVM/README.md

 <img width="597" alt="Portfolio" src="https://i.imgur.com/KEKaJGz.png">
 <br />

-Currently, the host machine is likely communicating directly with the router.
+Currently, the host machine is communicating directly with the router.
 Our goal is to redirect this traffic through our pfSense firewall.

 <br />